 Anonymous hand in bar 15 and 16 of the Kyrie

 Kyrie, folio 7v, bars 30-32

 Even more doubt was cast on the authenticity of this orchestration when Franz Beyer pointed out in the preface of his 1971 edition of the Requiem that something else is amiss in the orchestration of the Kyrie fugue.
-Beyer had made a discovery, which (as Paul Moseley put it) "was remarkable principally for its tardiness": in the basset horn parts flat and natural signs are used consistently in front of each written high f'' (sounding as b' flat), instead of naturals and sharps respectively.
-A mistake that Mozart never would have made.
+Beyer had made a discovery which (as Paul Moseley put it) "was remarkable principally for its tardiness": in the basset horn parts flat and natural signs are used consistently in front of each written high f'' (sounding as b' flat), instead of naturals and sharps respectively.
+A mistake that Mozart would never have made.

 Anonymous hand in bar 7 and 8 of the Kyrie of Mozart's Requiem